Do you trust what you feel?

 May 21st – Existential Tuesday – Can you control your feelings with your thoughts? – the Nook, TUD Library

-May 28th – Existential Tuesday – Do you trust your gut? – the Nook, TUD Library
+May 28th – Existential Tuesday – (How) Do you know what you really want in life? – the Nook, TUD Library

 June 5th – VOX Book Club – We, by Yevgeny Zamyatin – the Nook, TUD Library